psFried/dgen/SYNTAX.md

 ```
 # extract the above expression into a function
 def my_string(len: Uint) = len() { string_length ->
-    concat("printing a string with ", to_string(string_length), " ascii characters: ", alphanumeric_string(string_length))
+    concat("printing a string with ", to_string(string_length), " ascii characters: ", ascii_alphanumeric_chars(string_length))
 };

 # calling the function
 my_string(uint(1, 10))
 ```

-## Notes on Strings and Chars
+## Notes on Strings

 Strings are one of the most important and complex parts of any programming language, and dgen is no exception.
 Strings in dgen can contain any valid sequence of unicode codepoints.
-Both String and Char literals can contain any unicode characters.
+There is no longer any concept of a "character" in dgen.
+Character functions simply return short strings.
+String literals can contain any unicode characters.
 These can either be written directly inline like `"...💩..."`, or as unidode escape sequences such as `"\U{1F4A9}"`.
-For a Char literal, it would look like: `'\U{1F4A9}'`.
-Both String and Char literals support the same escape sequences:
+The following escape sequences are supported:

 - `\n` for a newline
 - `\r` for a carriage return